antoine1003/resume-terminal/README.md

 ## About

 This projet use [ParcelJS](https://parceljs.org/) as build tool.
-It is made from scratch, the only library used is for an hidden command `paf` [canvas-confetti](https://github.com/catdad/canvas-confetti).
+It is made from scratch, the only library used is for an hidden command `pif` [canvas-confetti](https://github.com/catdad/canvas-confetti).

 ## Run the project